EgorEmeliyanov/LandingNet/README.md

 # LandingNet
-Azure Web App (IIS) rules to filter out noise from scriptkiddies and their tools
+Azure Web App (IIS) rules to filter out noise traffic from scriptkiddies and their tools